lcmuri/movie_studio/README.md

 **Note**

-For more information, run: 'bash ./project.sh'
+For more information, run:

+'bash project.sh'

 **INTRODUCTION**